Warning: Do No Listen To These Tracks While Driving

 Beyond the Golden Light

-In my opinion this is a pathetic piece of meandering guitar music which barely has even a melody that lasts more than a few bars.
+In my opinion this is a terrible piece of meandering guitar music which barely has even a melody that lasts longer than a few bars.

 The Creative Way